 Fela fought the oppressive elements of the Nigerian State and the then emerging forces of Globalization through scathing songs that displayed his disappointment at the path Africa and the world were traversing, the pinnacle of which is now being experienced by our generation in the form of global economic crisis and a general sense of frustration at the failure of Capitalism/Industrialization to provide security for all Humanity.

-Ultimately, Fela is revealed as more than a Musical genius…He is shown in the light of a Prophet concerned for African people and Humanity at large.
+Ultimately, Fela is revealed as more than a Musical genius…He is shown in the light of a Prophet concerned for African people and Humanity at large and his influence on Pop Culture continues today.

 The latest Edition of this classic Biography by Carlos Moore is available through African Perspectives Publishing and you can get your copy here.